wp-plugins/st-daily-tip/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add Tips in  Daily Tips (See How to use in Other Notes)
 3. Place [stdailytip] in your page/post where you want to display the daily tip
+4. Use attributes : group -> to display only tips that belong to a particular group : date -> show/no show to display or hide date
-4. You may also use the Daily Tip Widget to display the tips
+5. You may also use the Daily Tip Widget to display the tips
-5. To Display previously displayed tips use [stdailytiplist] == How To Use ==
+6. To Display previously displayed tips use [stdailytiplist] == How To Use ==
 1. Go To **Daily Tips** In Side Menu
 2. Create **List of Tips** by :